ragacijane/ShopApp/README.md

 # ShopApp
 > System is not finished!
 >
-> ShopApp is system of web applications made in python, created to manage with accounts and shop for some web store.
+> ShopApp is a system of web applications made in Python, designed to manage accounts and shops for a web store.
 # Technologies and Libraries
-> More details about versions you can find in requirements.txt
+> More details about versions you can find in requirements.txt.
 > To install them use ``` pip install requirements.txt```
 - Flask
 - SQLAlchemy